IBM/cp4ba-jam-in-a-box/docs/25.0.1/Solutions/Client Onboarding/README.md

 >
 > Even after you have made the change, the value shown on the update Client Onboarding deployment page will remain to reflect the original values.
 That is expected, as only the runtime, not the design time values are updated while the design time values are shown.

-After you have applied this configuration change the RPA bot will be invoked when you perform the Client Onboarding scenario with use **cpadmin** or the user you specified.
+After you have applied this configuration change the RPA bot will be invoked when you perform the Client Onboarding scenario with user **cpadmin** or the user you specified.

 ## Labs Instructions & Considerations